An SDP Relaxation for the Sparse Integer Least Squares Problem: Consequences for linear data models

-We observe that the assumptions in \cref{main thm sparse deter} do not imply that $M^\top M$ has low coherence, the RIP, the NSP, or any other property which guarantees that Lasso or Dantzig Selector solve the sparse recovery problem.
-This will be evident from our computational results in \cref{sec:high coherence example}.
+We observe that the assumptions in \cref{main thm sparse deter} do not imply that $M^\top M$ has a low coherence, the RIP, the NSP, or any other property which guarantees that Lasso or Dantzig Selector solve the sparse recovery problem.
+On the contrary, our proposed SDP relaxation \ref{prob SDP'} is capable of solving instances with high coherence, whereas not possible via Lasso or Dantzig Selector.
+This will be evident from our computational results in \cref{sec:statistical performance}.